 One of our most important assets is our confidential information.
 As an employee of our companies, you may learn of information about our business that is confidential and proprietary.
 You also may learn of information before that information is released to the general public.
 Employees who have received or have access to confidential information should take care to keep this information confidential.
-Confidential information includes non-public information that might be of use to competitors or harmful to our companies or its customers if disclosed, such as business, marketing and service plans, financial information, product architecture, source codes, designs, databases, customer lists, pricing strategies, personnel data, personally identifiable information pertaining to our employees, customers or other individuals, and similar types of information provided to us by our customers, suppliers and partners.
+Confidential information includes non-public information that might be of use to competitors or harmful to our companies or its customers if disclosed, such as business, marketing and service plans, financial information, product architecture, source codes, designs, databases, customer lists, pricing strategies, personnel data, personally identifiable information provided to us by our customers, suppliers and partners.
 This information may be protected by patent, trademark, copyright and trade secret laws.